Events

 beforeToggle: function(trigger, element, isExpanded) {

-// Example: Change the button background color before state change
+// Change the button color before toggling

-trigger.style.backgroundColor = isExpanded ? '#90EE90' : '#FF7F7F';
+trigger.style.backgroundColor = isExpanded ? '#d4edda' : '#f8d7da';

 },